dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 type of authenticity offered to the receiver is unclear.
 In another example, under nested signatures the verifier could be tricked into interpreting a new message as the message/inner signature combination and verify only the outer signature.
-In this case, the inner signature-tag is an artifact.
+In this case, the inner signature is an artifact.

 Third on the scale is the Strong Non-Separability notion, in which separability detection is dependent on artifacts in the signature